PARTNER SCHOOL (2015 – 2016): WARNBRO COMMUNITY HIGH SCHOOL

 Warnbro Community High School is a secondary public school of over 1000 students in Warnbro, a Southern suburb of Perth.
 Warnbro’s school motto – “I am because we are,” a quotation from South African playwright, Fatima Duke – embodies the school’s emphasis on community and interrelatedness.
 Warnbro is recognised by the Department of Education for their approved specialist programs in Creative Arts, Advanced Technology and Design, and Recreation.

 Warnbro’s Creative Arts Specialist Program has two streams: Studio Arts (Visual Arts, Multimedia/Electronic Art) and Media and Performing (Drama, Dance and Music).
-Students are encouraged to take risks, explore, engage in constructive play, acknowledge different perspectives, develop openness, and construct their own personal aesthetic.
-Through Spark_Lab, PICA will be collaborating with Warnbro’s Arts Learning Area, as well as their English Department and local Primary schools, during a two year partnership from 2015-2016 which will culminate into a final outcome/celebration involving the participants and PICA.
+Students were encouraged to take risks, explore, engage in constructive play, acknowledge different perspectives, develop openness, and construct their own personal aesthetic.
+PICA collaborated with Warnbro’s Arts Learning Area, as well as their English Department and local Primary schools, in a two year partnership from 2015-2016 culminating into the exhibition Two Places, One Space.

 The film above is the product of an epic three-day workshop with Warnbro Community High School students, Indigenous artist & filmmaker Curtis Taylor, Indigenous spoken work/sound artist Brian Lloyd (AKA Bryte) and filmmaker Poppy van Oorde-Grainger.
 Indigenous and non-Indigenous students learned different forms of story telling and filmmaking techniques, in the creation of their own film inspired by Tracey Moffat’s KALEIDOSCOPE exhibition on show at PICA earlier this year.